ghent360/PrntrBoard/README.md

 ------
 I have made prototypes of the TMC2130 board design (rev0) - the board has a few bugs, that are corrected in the rev1 version.
 Rev0 did not have LCD screen, it was added in Rev1.
 I'm trying to work-out the thermal design issues.
 Rev1 board have been ordered and the dev branch is now switched to Rev2.
 The thermocouple connectors are added Rev2.
+Rev2 borads have been ordered.
+The current working board is rev3.
+Added 2 more pins to the LCD connector for the rotary encoder input.
+I also re-connected the E1 and E0 CS pins, so the LCD pins can be connected to the hardware I2C pins.
+This way one can use SPI or I2C screens.

 This branch is a redesign of the TMC2130 board.
 The main difference is that the NUCLEO board is flipped in a more natural position.
 In addition I'm now using a dedicated ground plane, larger heatsink areas for the mosfets.
 I'm much happier with the thermal layout of this branch.